computational-psychology/stimupy/docs/howtos/use_stimulus/use.md

-# How to use stimuli
+# How to use stimuli beyond stimupy

 ```{toctree}
 :titlesonly: